The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 Storage Drive History

-With the introduction and increase in the availability of SSDs (solid-state drives) back in the early 2010s, video games saw a dramatic improvement in loading times and, in certain situations, increased performance.
+With the introduction and rise in the availability of SSDs (solid-state drives) back in the early 2010s, video games saw a significant improvement in loading times and, in particular situations, enhanced performance.

 This was all thanks to the SSD’s ability to read and write data almost ten times faster than any traditional HDD.